Financial Policies

 2. The endowment has not met the minimum, and donors are given 180 days to either make-up the difference personally, or to secure the necessary matching support that may be forthcoming as a result of their previous philanthropy; or

-Volunteer groups who are interested in creating named endowments at Penn State may be allowed to do so, upon approval of the Vice President for Development and Alumni Relations.
-Upon approval, a traditional endowment account is created, and the group is given five years to meet the required minimum funding needed to create the endowment.
-If the required minimum funding is not met within five years, then the principal of the endowment shall be transferred to a similar endowment in accordance with the fund’s Guideline Agreement.
+Groups who are interested in creating named endowments may be allowed to do so, upon approval of the Vice President for Development and Alumni Relations, or designee.
+Upon approval, a traditional endowment account is created, and the group is given five years to meet the endowment’s required minimum funding.
+If the required minimum funding is not met within five years, the principal of the endowment shall be transferred to a similar endowment in accordance with the fund’s Guideline Agreement.

-Private donor named, annually funded, accounts are established with monetary gifts contributed annually for a period of at least five (5) years.
-Named, annually funded, accounts are established and monitored by the University according to the donor’s Guideline Agreements.
-A donor must contribute at least 5% of the minimum endowment level and make a commitment to contribute that 5% annual amount for at least five (5) years.
-See Policy FN09 Scholarships and Procedure CR2012 Endowment Stewardship for complete details.
+Named, annually funded, accounts are established and monitored by the University according to the donor’s Guideline Agreement.
+A donor must make a commitment to annually contribute that 5% annual amount for at least five (5) years.
+See Policy FN09 Scholarships and Procedure FN2012 Endowment Spending Stewardship for complete details.

 The University has established certain requirements for each type of endowment.
-See Procedure CR2012 Endowment Stewardship for the endowment types, the minimum gift required, the payment terms of the gift, the purposes for which the endowment will be established, and the use of the monies.
+See Procedure FN2012 Endowment Spending Stewardship for the endowment types, the minimum gift required, the payment terms of the gift, the purposes for which the endowment will be established, and the use of the monies.

 The Vice President for Development and Alumni Relations, in consultation with the President, shall have the authority to revoke any naming recognition or fund title associated with any endowed or non-endowed fund at the University if the benefactor for whom the fund was named: